magnuswatn/bigacme/docs/installation.md

 ```
 [Common]
-renewal days = This adjust how many days a certificate should have left before it is renewed.
+renewal days = This adjust how many days before the expiry date certificates will be renewed.
 delayed installation days = This adjust how long to wait before installing a renewed certificate.
 A certificate issued seconds ago can cause troubles with some clients with bad clocks.
 Set to 0 for immediately installation.
-include chain = This selects whether the certificate should be installed with the chain or not.
-If False, you must specify a chain in the client ssl profile on the Big-IP.
-This saves space on the Big-IP, but be aware that if the CA changes intermediate between renewals you can end up with a invalid chain.
-account key = This is the path to the account key.
+account config = This is the path to the config file containing your account info (key and kid).
 This will be generated for you.

 [Load Balancer]
-cluster = This specifies wheather you have several Big-IP instances in a failover cluster.
+cluster = This specifies whether you have several Big-IP instances in a failover cluster.
 If True, bigacme will connect to both and choose the active one.
 host 1 = hostname for the first big-ip
 host 2 = hostname for the second big-ip.
 You can delete this if you only have one Big-IP.
 username = Username for the account on the Big-IP bigacme should use.